-Learn relaxation techniques.
+7. Learn relaxation techniques.
+"Relaxation" refers to a calm, controlled physical state that will enhance your well-being.
+Relaxation is something that you might have to learn, or build it into your day, but it is important to do so.
 Consider music that makes you happy, reading a book, or taking a walk.
 Yoga, tai-chi, or meditation programs are also helpful.
 Take time to enjoy the moment.

-- 8. Do what you enjoy.
+- Do what you enjoy.
 Try to find humor in the unexpected moments of each day.
-Consider activities that you can do comfortably.
-Spend time alone if you need to. - 9.
+Consider activities that you enjoy and can do comfortably.
+If you need to spend time alone, allow yourself that luxury. - 9.
 Make healthy lifestyle choices.
-Improving your diet, exercising, and maintaining intimacy are all ways of feeling better both physically and emotionally. - 10.
+It's never too late to make changes that will absolutely improve your well-being.
+Improving your diet, including exercise in your routine, and maintaining intimacy are all ways of feeling better both physically and emotionally. - 10.
 Maintain a spirit of hope.
+Hope is desirable and reasonable.
 There are millions of people who have fought cancer.
 Even if your cancer recovery is complicated, you can set small goals and enjoy daily pleasures.
-It can help to focus on your spiritual beliefs, cultural customs, and family connections.
+You may want to redefine how and when you experience hope by focusing on your spiritual beliefs, cultural customs, and family connections.